netlify-templates/nuxt-toolbox/README.md

 ```
 ## Redirects

 In the [`netlify.toml`](./netlify.toml) configuration file there is an example of how to implement redirects.
-Redirects can be used to do many things from redirecting Single Page Apps more predicatbly, redirecting based on country or language to leveraging On-Demand Builders for [Distributed Persistant Rendering](https://www.netlify.com/blog/2021/04/14/distributed-persistent-rendering-a-new-jamstack-approach-for-faster-builds/).
+Redirects can be used to do many things from redirecting Single Page Apps more predictably, redirecting based on country/language to leveraging On-Demand Builders for [Distributed Persistant Rendering](https://www.netlify.com/blog/2021/04/14/distributed-persistent-rendering-a-new-jamstack-approach-for-faster-builds/).

 In the example we'll be using redirects to have a more simplified call to Netlify functions.
 Technically when you call a function you will be making a call to `https://yoursite.netlify.com/.netlify/functions/functionName`.
 In order to make a cleaner path we'll redirect all calls from a path including `/api` to call on the Netlify functions.
 So the path will be simplified to `https://yoursite.netlify.com/api/functionName`, a lot easier to remember too.